RajeevAtla/blog/_posts/2020-4-21-Turning-an-EM-Problem-Into-An-Eigenvalue-Problem.md

 \end{pmatrix}
 $$

-To find the displacement from the origin, we integrate (to avoid integrating by parts, convert ) this vector with respect to time, and find
+To find the displacement from the origin, we integrate (to avoid integrating by parts, convert both components into complex exponentials) this vector with respect to time, and find

 $$
 \boldsymbol{r} = \frac{v_0}{\alpha^2 + q^2 B^2}